 by-id: This directory contains links generated by the hardware’s own serial numbers and the hardware they are attached to.
 This is not entirely persistent, because the way that the device is connected to the system may change its

-by-id, this directory relies on the storage devices connection to the system itself.
-The links here are constructed using the system's interpretation of the hardware used to access the device.
+by-id, this directory relies on a storage device’s connection to the system itself.
+The links here are constructed using the system’s interpretation of the hardware used to access the device.
 This has the same drawbacks as

 by-idas connecting a device to a different port can alter this value.